Plazma-dot/ApplePie/README.md

 ApplePie is an open-source BASIC interpreter inspired by the Apple II.

 # License
-This project it under MIT license
+This project is under MIT license